matter-labs/zinc/zinc-book/src/05-variables-and-types/02-types/01-scalar.md

 Boolean value is represented as `field` with value set to either `0` or `1`.
 To ensure type safety casting between boolean and integer types is not allowed.
-In general, its behavior is indistinguishable from the same type from Rust or other C-like languages.

 ### Literals